RooRay/Script-Launcher/README.md

 ###### This currently doesn't work and is in the process of being rewritten, please do not submit any GitHub issues regarding it not working while I fix it!
 ###### The rewritten code will rely on the Synapse X Filesystem API for configuration, please ensure you use an executor that is compatible!
 (Synapse X is recommended)

+## Pull Requests to this branch are not accepted, please make Pull Requests for code changes in the `prerelease` branch!

 This is an exploit script launcher (sometimes called a "Script Hub") for Roblox!
 The code is completely open (as it uses a lot of scripts from other people) and is completely unobfuscated/unencrypted etc.

 If there's any scripts you want added, feel free to shoot me a DM on the linked twitter on my GitHub profile!
 Pull requests will also be considered.